All Episodes

 This whole thing started in 2013.

-Hillary hired a lot of her assistants as her lawyer, and then claimed privilege so that they would not have to answer any questions about what went on in her office.
+Hillary hired a lot of her assistants as her lawyer and then claimed privilege so that they would not have to answer any questions about what went on in her office.

 And Cheryl Mills is one of those examples.

-She hires Cheryl Mills, quote unquote, as a lawyer, and Mills thus can't testify because of the lawyer client privilege, even though Mills was hired after all of this had happened.
+She hires Cheryl Mills, quote unquote, as a lawyer, and Mills thus can't testify because of the lawyer-client privilege, even though Mills was hired after all of this had happened.

-Comey didn't talk about uh about any of that.
+Comey didn't talk about any of that.

-So where we are now is that it's going to be up to Trump and the Republicans to make the case.
+So, where we are now is that it's going to be up to Trump and the Republicans to make the case.

-Since the DOJ is not, I mean, there's there's no way that the DOJ is going to bring charges when the FBI director doesn't suggest doing so when there's no recommendation.
+Since the DOJ is not, I mean, there's no way that the DOJ is going to bring charges when the FBI director doesn't suggest doing so when there's no recommendation.

-Now there is a parallel investigation Comey didn't talk about, and that's into the Clinton Crime Family Foundation.
+Now, there is a parallel investigation Comey didn't talk about, and that's into the Clinton Crime Family Foundation.

-And that was another aspect of the Clinton Lynch meeting that people said, wait, wait, wait, wait a minute.
+And that was another aspect of the Clinton-Lynch meeting that people said, wait, wait, wait, wait a minute.

-Now he's he's he's under investigation too.
+Now, he's under investigation, too.

 What the heck's going on?